SeanDonachiue/SeanDonachiue.github.io/_posts/2019-01-08-spaghetti.md

 title: Sean's Spaghetti
 ---

-An attempt to document the oft-knotted systems I create with my naiveté Supposing I do something notable, it could be a useful resource for other programmers.
+An attempt to document the oft-knotted systems I naively implement.
+I hope this could be a useful resource for other programmers on the road to mastery.
-A space for writing which will motivate me to pursue continuous learning and share those projects and lessons I am passionate about.
+This is a space for writing which will motivate me to pursue continuous learning and share those projects and lessons I am passionate about.